How to Create a Clothing Rental Platform Like Rent the Runway

 Customers receive two sizes of each item to make sure they find the right fit, and everything including dry cleaning is included in the price.

 In 2016, an add-on service was launched that allows people to rent four items a month for a fixed fee.
 Each month, subscribers can exchange their items for new ones or keep them for another month.
 Rent the Runway is one of the first retail brands of its kind and has grown rapidly since its inception.

 This brand puts fashion first and ensures that everyone has access to clothes they feel good in, no matter their budget.
-The Rent the Runway application and website simplifies the whole process and makes the service accessible to everyone.
+The Rent the Runway application and website simplify the whole process and make the service accessible to everyone.

 Business model for an online clothing platform

 An online clothing rental platform isn’t just a fashion company.
 It’s also a tech company that reinvents the fashion industry.
 At the core of a clothing rental platform’s business model lies strategic partnerships with designers and agencies to give their audiences access to the latest clothing and accessories.